 - Select: Gallery asset - if it is not blue then you have not been given access to modify it.
 Contact responsible OU Account Administrator regarding access.

 - Check Out the asset by clicking on light bulb (light bulb turns yellow)

 - Select 'Edit' and 'Properties' options then add or remove image/content.

-- Add: image by drag and dropping image from your desktop then 'Start Upload'.
-Or use 'Add' option at bottom, then locate image on computer, after selecting image 'Start Upload', click open, new box will appear with image, populate the fields beneath image and Save.
+- Add: image by drag and dropping image from your desktop into Image Gallery (a green box will appear -- drop image inside).
+Or use 'Add' option at bottom, then locate image on computer, select it, a new box will appear with the image, populate the fields beneath the image and Save.